Click here to listen to a reading of this blog:

 It is also important to ensure you’re eating a nutrient rich diet, eating as healthily as possible.
 You can’t expect your body to function well if you don’t give it the right fuel.

 There are certain substances such as fluoride and mercury, which are toxins to the body and are known to interfere with thyroid function.
 Filters can be put on showers and taps to remove the fluoride.
-You should talk to your dentist about removing mercury fillings if you have them, as these are known to be linked to hypothyroidism.
+You can talk to your dentist about removing mercury fillings if you have them, as these are known to be linked to hypothyroidism.

 Meditation, Acupuncture and Stress Levels